bespoken/bespoken-docs/api/integration.md

 The [TestResult class](https://test-api.bespoken.io/sdk/TestResultDTO.html), part of the [Bespoken Node.js SDK](https://test-api.bespoken.io/sdk), can be used to parse the payload.

 ### Integration Configuration
-Follow these steps to setup the Amazon CloudWatch integration.
+Follow these steps to setup the Webhook integration.

 **Get your API key from the Dashboard**
 * Go to the three dots on the top-right